void-ppc/void-ppc-docs/src/faq/index.md

 will fall back to OpenFirmware console, you can see the model and BootROM version before the console comes up.

+The issue also seems to affect at least some iMacs G5 and possibly other models (though you might not see a decrementer exception), so proceed anyway if you see the error, even if you don't have the model listed here.

-If this is the case, the problem is a firmware bug in that version, which results in spurious data left in the MMU, which confuses GRUB during number parsing.
+The problem is a firmware bug, which results in spurious data left in the MMU, which confuses GRUB during number parsing (it doesn't encounter a trailing zero like it should, continues parsing, finds junk and fails).

 The solution is to type this in the OpenFirmware console that comes up: